foxfixfax/PyCCE/docs/source/tutorial.rst

 * :doc:`tutorials/classical_noise` example explains the way to use autocorrelation function of the noise to predict the decay of the coherence of the NV center in diamond.

-The examples are also available as Jupyter notebooks in the Github repository.